• Skip to primary navigation

 Recipe FAQs

-How can you tell when pan-fried salmon is done?
+How can you tell when the salmon is done?

-The USDA recommends cooking fish to an internal temperature of 145°F, although many cooks feel that it's better to cook salmon to an internal temperature of 130°F and then let it rest for five minutes.
+The USDA recommends cooking fish to an internal temperature of 145°F. While many cooks feel it's better to cook salmon to an internal temperature of 125°F or 130°F and let it rest for five minutes, I prefer to err on the side of caution and cook fish to an internal temperature of 145°F.

-Apart from using a thermometer, another way to check for doneness is to gently press down on the top of the fillets with a fork.
-If the flesh flakes (separates) easily, the fish is done.
+Apart from using a thermometer, another way to check for doneness is to gently press on the top of the fish with a fork.
+If the flesh flakes (separates) easily, the salmon is done.
+But the only way to know for sure is to use a thermometer.

-Yes!
-Personally, I love salmon skin.
-Especially when fried and crispy!
+Yes.
+I love salmon skin, especially when fried and crispy.
 But if you prefer to cook it without the skin, simply follow the same instructions, cooking it for about 3 minutes per side.

 Can I use frozen salmon?

-No. I recommend defrosting the salmon before using it in this recipe.
-It's fine to use frozen salmon when baking the salmon in the oven.
-But when pan-frying, I feel that it should be thawed to ensure it is evenly cooked.
+No. I recommend thawing the salmon before using it in this recipe.
+It's OK to use frozen salmon when baking salmon in the oven.
+But when pan-frying, the salmon should be thawed to make sure it is evenly cooked.

 Serving Suggestions